mitranim/stylific/docs-src/templates/indices/components.md

 `sf-tabset` is a tabbed panel.
 Like most other stateful components, it relies on the `:checked` hack with hidden inputs.

-**Note**: Safari 8 is surprisingly slow in detecting changes with the `:checked`-based selector used for tab body.
+**Note**: Safari 8 appears to be bugged about the `:checked`-based selector used for tab body: it fails to fully detect the state change until a tab is clicked twice.
 Until this is fixed, you may want to supplement this by using `.active` on labels.
 See this [example](examples /active-switch.html).

 ```html
 <sf-tabset class="orange">